databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/PipelineValidationFramework/DeepDiveValidationFramework.md

 1. Overwatch Deployment is finished as per the usual process.
 2. Trigger the Validation Framework and aS per the rules defined in Validation Framework the data in tables would be validated.
-3. This decision point checks the results of the pipeline validation
+3. This decision point checks the results of the pipeline validation.
 4. After validation framework is executed, a health check report for the pipeline is generated.
 This report likely contains details on the validation checks and indicates that the pipeline is healthy and functioning as expected.
 5. If any validation check fails, the snapshot of rows that got failed are moved to a quarantine zone.
 This would be used for